1jour1vin

 Wine rated (2020 guide) 96/100

-Recommended area
+Rated Recommended

-About the wine:
+About wine:

-Aromas and flavors of ripe plums, strawberries and walnuts, as well as burnt orange and flowers.
+Aromas and flavors of ripe plums, strawberries, and walnuts, as well as burnt orange and flowers.
 Some meat, too.
-Full-bodied, layered and juicy with lots of fruit and round, powdery tannins.
+Full-bodied, layered, and juicy with lots of fruit and round, powdery tannins.
 Flavorful finish.
 Needs three to four years to come together, but impressive at this young stage.
 Drink after 2023.

 No notes available